 Because of its popularity, it can also get quite noisy and busy.
 This is also not the best neighbourhood to choose from if you’re interested in seeing what it is like for locals in the city as many choose not to live in this area – both because of high prices and crowds of visitors.

 The Old Town can be a good option if you only have a short period of time in which to see Prague and you want to be as close as possible to the top attractions.
-It’s also a nice choice if you want to be in the centre of the action and don’t care too much about business and crowds.
+It’s also a nice choice if you want to be in the centre of the action, are visiting Prague for the first time and don’t care too much about busyness and crowds.

 Where to Stay in Stare Mesto